myhades/ha-clash-controller/README.md

 If you're connecting to a Clash behind Nginx or other reverse proxy server, some real-time sensors will not work and get "unknown" state instead.
 I'm still working on this.

 ## Feedback
-To report an issue, please include details about your Clash configuration along with debug logs of this integration.
+To report an issue, please include details about your Clash configuration such as client type, core type and core version, along with debug logs of this integration.
 You can enable debug logging in the UI (if possible) or add the following to your Home Assistant configuration:
 ```
 logger: